codecasts/spa-starter-kit/README.md

 3. The spinner displayed during server requests (see top right close to user indentification) is also controlled by a Vuex property.
 The procedure to show/hide it is the same as outlined in the item 2 above;

 4. routes and Vuex modules live close to the modules they work for.
 Always look for routes.js and store.js inside a module directory.
-See /client/src/modules/categories.
+See /client/src/modules/categories;

+5. **Important**: Laravel project found in the directory *webservice* was modified beyond adding routes and controllers.
+For instance: the *webservice/app/Exceptions/Handler.php* was modified from its original version to return all exceptions to the client, not only HttpExceptions.
+Other changes are also in place.
+So our recommendation is to always use this project to build your own, instead of copying controllers and routes to a new project.

 ## Contributing

 1. Fork it!
 2. Create your feature branch: `git checkout -b my-new-feature`
+3. Write your code.
+Comment your code.
-3. Commit your changes: `git commit -am 'Add some feature'`
+4. Commit your changes: `git commit -am 'Add some feature'`
-4. Push to the branch: `git push origin my-new-feature`
+5. Push to the branch: `git push origin my-new-feature`
-5. Submit a pull request :D
+6. Submit a pull request :D

 ## Credits